nnhatlinh128/Retail-sales-performance-market-strategy-analysis-for-Global-Superstore/README.md

 ## 📖 What is this project about?

-This project analyzes global retail sales data and develops an interactive Power BI dashboard to evaluate business performance across markets, product categories, and customer segments.
-The dashboard provides strategic insights into sales growth, profitability, customer behavior, and operational risks to support data-driven business decisions.

-## 🎯 Project Objectives

-The objectives of this project are to:
+This project aims to build an interactive Power BI dashboard using the **Global Superstore** dataset, which includes sales transactions (`Orders`), regional managers (`People`), and product returns (`Returns`).
+The dashboard transforms raw business data into actionable insights to help decision-makers:

-* ✔️ Monitor overall sales, profit, and business growth.
+✔️ Monitor overall sales performance, profitability, and business growth.

-* ✔️ Compare market performance across different geographic regions.
+✔️ Compare market performance across different geographic regions.

-* ✔️ Evaluate product portfolio profitability and revenue contribution.
+✔️ Evaluate product portfolio profitability and revenue contribution.

-* ✔️ Analyze customer acquisition, retention, and return behavior.
+✔️ Analyze customer acquisition, retention, and return behavior.

-* ✔️ Identify operational risks affecting business performance.
+✔️ Identify operational risks affecting business performance.

-* ✔️ Provide strategic recommendations for market expansion and product optimization.
+✔️ Support strategic decisions for market expansion and product optimization.

 ---